hypertrace/hypertrace-ingester/README.md

 # Raw Spans Grouper

-Groups raw spans into structured traces keyed on tenant(aka customer) and trace ids.
+Streaming Job that converts a group of raw spans into traces.